 And visitors can learn more about—and from—one of Danville’s most notable natives, Frank X Walker.
 Walker is an writer, educator and poet whose many books include the well-known Affrilachia, which details a movement to reclaim Appalachian history and culture for the many people of color who call these mountains their home.

 In addition to his distinguished university-level teaching career, Walker has served as founder and executive director of the Bluegrass Black Arts Consortium, as program coordinator of UK’s King Cultural Center and much more.
 His importance to Kentucky was affirmed when he was named its poet laureate, the youngest person and first African American to be so honored.

 Want to find out more?
 To raise awareness of African American history and culture in Danville and Boyle County, Heart of Danville has partnered with Centre College and the Danville-Boyle County African American Historical Society to create “Forgotten Landmarks,” a driving tour of significant African American sites in the region.
 Brochures for the tour can be downloaded from the Heart of Danville site, or paper brochures are available at Grayson’s Tavern in Constitution Square, which also houses a fascinating exhibit on local African American history, with photos and memories of the African American business district during its liveliest years.
 Local historians and residents give visitors a glimpse back in time in this full-wall display.
-Or stop by the Danville Welcome Center on River Park Drive, where a carefully curated exhibit details this part of Danville history.
+Stop by the Grayson’s Tavern at Constitution Square where a carefully curated exhibit details this part of Danville history.